lightstep/cloud-native-observability/08 - telemetry-roi.md

 the reliability of not only our system itself, but the organizational support for iterating on that system.
 As mentioned back in the introductory chapters, we don't just want to be able to build fast, we _need_ to be able to build fast.
 Rapid iteration isn't just smart, it's safe.
-Lengthly verification cycles in pre-production systems don't necessarily translate to higher quality features or less disruptive deployments due to the inherent drift between production and non-production environments.
-Observability can change this balance, as it allows us the ability to safely monitor continous deployments into production and roll back if things aren't working out like we hope.
+Lengthy verification cycles in pre-production systems don't necessarily translate to higher quality features or less disruptive deployments due to the inherent drift between production and non-production environments.
+Observability can change this balance, as it allows us the ability to safely monitor continuous deployments into production and roll back if things aren't working out like we hope.
 Telemetry is the input into this prediction algorithm -- and calling it an algorithm is really just being fancy, this is basically describing a canary rollout.
 Traditional canaries look at limited amounts of telemetry, though -- simple "is it up? is it fast?" questions.
-Judicious use of metadata can give us more fine-grained options for canarying, allowing us to see if we're actually improving our SLO adherence or achieving specific business goals as part of a rollout.
+Judicious use of metadata can give us more fine-grained options for canary-ing, allowing us to see if we're actually improving our SLO adherence or achieving specific business goals as part of a rollout.

 Predictive telemetry also helps in capacity planning, not just for resources,